Osaka Station

 Tennoji Station

-Transfer here to the JR Yamatoji Line, the JR Hanwa Line and Osaka Municipal Subway’s Tanimachi and Midosuji Lines.
+Transfer here to the JR Yamatoji Line, the JR Hanwa Line and Osaka Metro’s Tanimachi and Midosuji Lines.
 The JR Yamatoji Line links Osaka with Nara and Kyoto prefectures.
 The JR Hanwa Line links Osaka with Wakayama Prefecture.
 The Limited Express Haruka for Kansai International Airport also stops at Tennoji Station.

 Transfer also to nearby Tennoji-Ekimae Station for the tramway Hankai Uemachi Line.
 Osaka Abenobashi Station is also nearby, and here you can transfer to the Kintetsu Minami-Osaka Line which connects to Kashihara city in Nara Prefecture.